kstarostin/heroburger/Readme.md

 The main goal of this project was to build a small single page website using only HTML, CSS and JavaScript.

-The JavaScript code is written in OOP and MVC style.
+The JavaScript code is written in OOP and MVC architecture.
 It consists of a controller, a model and several views for each significant element of the shop page.

 The back-end requests to retrieve shop menu items are simulated in the `api.js`.
 The single and the menu items are configured in the `data.js`.

 `npm` and `Parcel` were used addtionally and for develpment purpose only, to maintain the OOP style for JavaScript code.

 ### Build

 Navigate to the project root and install the project dependencies with the command:

 ```